dedis/dela/docs/mino.md

 #### Example

-The following illustrates how to use the stream API to send a message that a node will simply send back.
+This illustrates how to use the stream API to implement a simple ping service, where a message is echoed back to the node who sent it.

 ```go
 func demo() {